Master Yuan: Teachings

 For Yuan, entering into meditation so that the mind does not move is a form of bondage.
 He says even the four dhyānas are just temporary states that should not be valued.
 According to Yanagida, these critiques served as the basis for Shenhui's later criticism of the Northern School.
 When asked how one should quiet the mind, Yuan replies that mind is "mysterious and not something to be concerned about."
 For Yuan, the man of spirit is neither drawn into disturbance nor quiescence.
 Yuan says, "If there is one dharma to be esteemed or valued, this dharma will be the one most capable of binding and killing you, and you will fall into having mind.
 This is an unreliable state of affairs."
 Yuan instead states that he has no Dharma to teach, since to set up a Dharma would be to deceive people.
 When pressed on this by a questioner, Yuan simply remains silent, echoing Vimalakīrti.

 Master Yuan is also critical of attitudes which attach to and reify the letter of the Buddhist disciplinary code.
 In an encounter between Yuan and a Dharma Master Chih, which anticipates the dialogues of the later recorded-sayings genre, Chih confronts Yuan for being on the butchers' lane in the marketplace, as it is a violation of the Buddhist precepts for monks to witness the slaughter of animals.
 When Chih expresses his outrage that Yuan has seen the slaughtering of sheep, Yuan responds, "You're seeing it on top of seeing it!"
-Yuan points out that Chih has reified both the seeing of the slaughter and the violation of the disciplinary code.
+Here Yuan points out that Chih has reified both the seeing of the slaughter and the violation of the disciplinary code.
 According to Jorgensen, Yuan is concerned with the spirit rather than the letter of the Buddhist precepts.
 This attitude echoes teachings found in the Prajñāpāramitā sutras, for example: "non-renunciation of moral training consists in the non-observation of all moral duties."

 According to Yanagida, Master Yuan may have been the inspiration for the Oxhead School text, the Jueguan lun (Treatise on Cutting Off Contemplation).
 Broughton too observes that the Jueguan lun contains a dialogue between two figures, Ju-li (Entrance-into-Principle) and Yuan-men (Gate-of-Conditioned).
 According to Broughton, the latter may be a literary representation of Master Yuan, whose name means "conditioned."
 Yanagida also believed that Master Yuan's dialogues were known to the author of the Zhengdao ge.